[Feature] Russia's grey war in Ukraine prompts fatigue

 Election flashpoint?

-But the war in east Ukraine has already killed 13,000 people and injured 30,000 in total on both sides, the UN said on 21 January.
+But the war in east Ukraine has already killed 13,000 people and injured 30,000, the UN said on 21 January.

 It has lasted as long as World War One and shows little sign of going away.

-Stepan Makhsma, the head of the city council in Mariupol, told EUobserver "this conflict cannot be resolved by military means, but only by diplomacy".
+Stepan Makhsma, the head of the city council in Mariupol, told EUobserver "this conflict cannot be resolved by military means, only by diplomacy".

 He was beautifying city parks, among other projects, to make Mariupol "look like West Berlin" to attract DPR civilians, he said, referring to the Cold War-era division of the German capital.